This woman doesn't wish you well, and Ahab doesn't either.

 I Kings 16:31 - 19:3 & 21:1-24; II Kings 9:1-17; Isaiah 58:6-14 and 61:3; Malachi 4:2; Acts 5:29 and Revelation 2:20-24

-Read more articles by Nancy Bucca or search for articles on the same topic or others.
+Read more articles by Nancy Bucca or search for other articles by topic below.

 Impressive poem!
 The flow was euphonious and about perfect in rhythm.
 I liked how you used Jezebel and Ahab as examples of negative thought patterns/spiritual attacks.
 Great word choices, internal rhymes, alliteration, and word pictures.
 All around a high quality poem and one that felt professional.